bean-mhm/flim/README.md

 ## Introduction

-flim is an experimental film emulation view transform that can be used for displaying digital open-domain (HDR) images, preferably in an [OpenColorIO](https://opencolorio.org/) environment.
+flim is an experimental film emulation transform that can be used for:

+1. Displaying Digital Open-Domain (HDR) Images
+2. Color Grading
+3. Post-Processing in Games ("tone-mapping")

 ## Eye Candy